 Temple University’s Teaching in Higher Education Certificate:

-The following is a set of publications produced by Alison Cook-Sather, Coordinator of the Teaching and Learning Initiative and The Andrew W. Mellon Teaching and Learning Institute, and her colleagues both on and beyond the Bryn Mawr campus.
+The following is a set of publications produced by Alison Cook-Sather, Director of the Teaching and Learning Institute at Bryn Mawr and Haverford Colleges, and her colleagues both on and beyond the Bryn Mawr campus.

 Bovill, C., Cook-Sather, A., Felten, P., Millard, L. and Moore-Cherry, N. (under review).
 Addressing Potential Challenges in Co-creating Learning and Teaching.
 Higher Education.